tinaponting/protect-wordpress/README.md

 Updated files:

+- Updated 221109 Wp-includes files with new: style-engine and better protection for files, php/js/css.
--Updated htacces1 with protection, wp-cron/wp-links-opml/wp-json
+- Updated htacces1 with protection, wp-cron/wp-links-opml/wp-json
 - Updated 221107:Wp- includesm,more js alternatives:)
 - Updated 221106: wp-contet for better plugins and themes security:)
 - Updated 221106: wp-includes folder, to protect js/css files, all php in all subfolders.